jaeksoft/opensearchserver/src/doc/en/documentation/faq/installation/how_to_reset_forgotten_username_or_password.md

-## How to reset forgotten username or password
+## How to reset a forgotten username or password

 If you forgot your user name, or your password (or both!), do the following: